Alabama Crimson Tide football under Nick Saban: Fifth national championship

 Alabama entered the 2017 season ranked No. 1 in the polls once again.
 The season began with the Tide defeating No. 3 Florida State 24–7 in the Chick Fila Kick off Game at Mercedes-Benz Stadium in Atlanta.
 Alabama would then go on to win their next ten games, heading into the Iron Bowl undefeated and still ranked number 1.
 However, the regular season was not without its issues.
 The Tide lost several key defensive players to injury throughout the season.
 There were some impressive blow outs, but also some very close games against Texas A&M, LSU, and Mississippi State.

-With the SEC West on the line, the Tide would fall to Auburn, 26–14 in a game that saw the worst performance by an Alabama team since the Mike Shula era.
+With the SEC West on the line, the Tide fell to Auburn, 26–14 in a game that saw the worst performance by an Alabama team since the Mike Shula era.
 However, the season was not over for the Tide by a long shot.
-Auburn would go on to the SEC Championship Game, where they would face Georgia in a rematch from earlier in the season.
-The Bulldogs would prevail the second time around, crushing the Tigers 28–7 and leading to discussion of whether a similar situation to 2011 would take place.
+Auburn would go on to the SEC Championship Game, where they faced Georgia in a rematch from earlier in the season.
+The Bulldogs prevailed the second time around, crushing the Tigers 28–7 and leading to discussion of whether a similar situation to 2011 would take place.
 When the rankings were released, the playoff selection committee tapped both Alabama and Georgia for the playoffs.
 Alabama was selected to face Clemson in the Sugar Bowl Playoff Semifinal.
 In a rematch of the previous season's College Football Playoff National Championship Game, the Tide would prevail, blowing out Clemson 24–6.

 Georgia's 54–48 overtime win over Oklahoma in the Rose Bowl Playoff semifinal set up an all-SEC National Championship Game where the Tide would win its 17th national championship by defeating Georgia 26–23 in overtime.
 With Alabama trailing 13–0 at halftime, a change was made at quarterback with freshman Tua Tagovailoa replacing a struggling Jalen Hurts.
 Tagovailoa went 14 of 24 passing for 166 yards and three touchdowns, including the game-winning touchdown pass to freshman wide receiver, DeVonta Smith in overtime.
 The 2017 national title was the sixth for head coach Nick Saban, and his fifth at the Capstone.
 This accomplishment tied coach Saban with iconic Alabama head coach, Paul W. Bryant, who also won six national titles in his storied career.